lacchain/LACPass-LACChain-Component/README.md

 Now you are ready to share the onboarding information with the committee, please follow these steps:

 1. Start the CLI again.
-2. Now enter the URL of the lacpass-lacchain
+2. Now enter the URL of the lacpass-lacchain service
 3. Type 'GCM' (Get Current Manager) **to fetch the entity and manager details** as shown:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/GCM.png)